ttsim-dev/ttsim/docs/geps/gep-04.md

   splits and distributes computations.
-- Based on GETTSIM and many other projects, the [dags](https://gettsim.zulipchat.com/#narrow/stream/309998-GEPs/topic/GEP.2004) project combines the core ideas in one spot.
-GETTSIM will likely use it to implement functionality at some point.
+- Based on GETTSIM and many other projects, the [dags](https://gettsim.zulipchat.com/#narrow/stream/309998-GEPs/topic/GEP.2004) project combines the core ideas in one spot and has become a dependency of GETTSIM.

 ## Alternatives